 *This post can be read in about 3 minutes.*

 Lately I’ve observed something multiple times, that is a misunderstanding about the great doctrine of justification and its implications in our every day life of faith.
-What I am observing is this: a Christian admits in an honest way that they are struggling with a certain sin, or they are not living up to the standards of the Christians life, or just generally admitting their sinfulness…and…the responses are what concern me.
+What I am observing is this: a Christian admits in an honest way that they are struggling with a certain sin or struggling with consistency in their spiritual life…and…the responses are what concern me.

 The responses are along the lines of telling the person to think more positively about them self, and to remind them that God sees them as righteous, not as sinful.
 Perhaps Romans 8:1 is quoted: “Therefore, there is now no condemnation for those who are in Christ Jesus.” – Stop being negative!
 God loves you.
 Hmm…

 Does justification or “no-condemnation” mean that there is never a time or place to acknowledge sin?

 It is hard to be more enthusiastic about the great doctrine of justification than I am.
 I’ve read multiple books on this doctrine, preached sermons on it, led an adult sunday school class on it, and a chapter in my own book is about justification.
 When we come to Christ in faith, God now sees us as being “in Christ.”
 We are accepted because of the person and work of Christ.
 Not only is our sin forgiven, but we gain the righteousness of Christ.
 Romans 3:21-24 declares: